 Nutrition information labels can help you choose between products and keep a check on the amount of foods you're eating that are high in fat, salt and added sugars.

-Most pre-packed foods have a nutrition label on the back or side of the packaging.
+Most pre-packed foods have a nutrition information label on the back or side of the packaging.

-You can use nutrition labels to help you choose a more balanced diet.
+You can use nutrition information labels to help you eat a balanced diet.

-If you're having foods and drinks that are high in fat, salt and sugar, have these less often and in small amounts.
+If you're choosing foods and drinks that are high in fat, salt and sugar, have these less often and in small amounts.

 Most people in the UK eat and drink too many calories, too much fat, sugar and salt, and not enough fruit, vegetables, oily fish or fibre.

-Nutrition labels on the back or side of packaging
+Nutrition information labels on the back or side of packaging

-This type of label includes information on energy (kJ/kcal), fat, saturates (saturated fat), carbohydrate, sugars, protein and salt.
+They must also include information on fat, saturates (saturated fat), carbohydrate, sugars, protein and salt.
 They may also include other nutrients, like fibre.

 How do I know if a food is high in fat, saturated fat, sugar or salt?

 There are guidelines to tell you if a food is high in fat, saturated fat, salt, sugar or not.